 Washing machines and dryers are available for residents to use free of charge.
 The use of these facilities is restricted to the residents of each hall.
 The laundry areas must be kept clean.
-Report broken washer and dryers to the Student Affairs Office.
+Report broken washer and dryers to the Department of Residence Life.
 Do not overstuff the washers and dryers.